- Introduction to Clinical Research Training

 Commitment to Diversity

-Forty-two years ago the Black American enrollment at Harvard Medical School (HMS) was less than one percent.
-HMS was not alone in being a predominantly white institution: in 1968, only four percent of all first year medical students nationwide were from minority groups (2.8 percent were Black).
+In 1968, the Black American enrollment at Harvard Medical School (HMS) was less than one percent.
+HMS was not alone in being a predominantly white institution: at that time, only four percent of all first year medical students nationwide were from minority groups (2.8 percent were Black).
 Until the early 1970’s, most Black American doctors were educated at Howard and Meharry medical schools.

 However, the social climate of the late 1960’s sparked the first nationwide efforts to bring minority students into medical schools.
 After the 1968 assassination of Dr. Martin Luther King, Jr., close to 300 HMS students signed a petition urging the school to comprehensively review its ability to train Black physicians and to assess its relationship to the Black community in Boston.
 That same year, HMS Dean Robert H. Ebert created the Committee for Disadvantaged Students, charging it with increasing the number of disadvantaged students at HMS and Harvard School of Dental Medicine (HSDM).
 The new committee recommended to the faculty that 15 slots be created for disadvantaged students.